 - Water bottle

 Consider your safety above all else when you travel to an unfamiliar place.
 Hidden belts, undercover bras, reflective clothing, and a flashlight are useful.
-You can also carry RFID equipped bags to keep your identity safe.
+You can also carry RFID blockers to keep your identity safe.

 Many people forget to keep their home safe while they’re away.
 Not only should you keep yourself safe on vacation, but you need to prepare your home for your departure.
 Consider the following: